Bromgard/rcblack/grammar/lesson11.md

 Note the regularity of the patterns in dative and genitive plural.
 The strong _-m_ in the dative plural formations will always save you some time!

-Altogether we can assemble the following general patterns for indefinite nouns from these examples.

 ### Strong Masculine

+Altogether we can assemble the following general patterns for the case endings of Old Icelandic nouns.

 | Case | Sing | Plural |
 |:-----|:----:|:-------|